US Border Patrol Only Fed Pork Sandwiches To Muslim Detainee For Nearly A Week

 — Pillars Fund (@pillars_fund) February 28, 2019

 The two married in September of 2016.
 Jennifer, who is an American citizen, sponsored Asif for a green card.
-Since he came into the country legally, he was allowed to remain in the United States and received a work permit and an interview date (the last step in the green card application process).
+Since he came into the country legally, he was allowed to remain in the United States.
+He received a work permit and an interview date –the last step in the green card application process.

-However, for unknown reasons, US Citizenship and Immigration Services (USCIS) canceled the interview, citing the need to conduct a more extensive background check.
-Despite the couple calling regularly for updates, the background check (and interview) have yet to take place, over a year later.
+However, for unknown reasons, U.S. Citizenship and Immigration Services (USCIS) canceled the interview, citing the need to conduct a more extensive background check.
+Despite the couple calling regularly for updates, the background check — and interview — have yet to take place, over a year later.

 Over time, Asif began working as a semi-truck driver for his cousin, and one recent job assignment took him all the way to south Texas.
 In January of this year, Asif found himself stopped at a border patrol inspection station near Falfurrias, Texas.
 There, he was asked if he was a citizen.
 After explaining that he wasn’t, he offered his work permit to the station’s staff.
-Although the work permit had expired in August 2018, Asif was still waiting on the permit to be renewed — as HuffPost notes, USCIS automatically extends work permits for six months to avoid any issues with processing delays.
+Although the work permit had expired in August of 2018, Asif was still waiting on the permit to be renewed — as HuffPost notes, USCIS automatically extends work permits for six months to avoid any issues with processing delays.
 Despite this six month window, Asif was pulled aside.
 His electronic proof of the automatic extension was not accepted, and he was taken into custody.

 At the time of writing, Asif Parveen is still in custody.